Krealsion/Zen/Log.md

 -Nanosecond tracking is overkill for the intended use of the timer

--Keeping the EffectiveDelay as a separate variable would help time complexity, at the expense of space complexity(probably shouldn't care about an extra few bytes)
+-Keeping the effective_delay as a separate variable would help time complexity, at the expense of space complexity(probably shouldn't care about an extra few bytes)
 ___
-## 1 11/12/2019: GameStates and Management
+## 1 11/12/2019: Game States and Management
 #### Problem:
 Encapsulation as well as different states/menus of a game are crucially important for readability
 #### Requirements:
-GameStates should be easy to create, and simple to implement.
+Game States should be easy to create, and simple to implement.

 The StateManager should only support the previous requirements, and otherwise work in the backend.